hello-abhishek/hf-take-home-programming-challenges/QA-ENGINEER.md

 #### E2E Test
 - Use of Page Models/Objects
-- Use of Helpfer functions
+- Use of Helper functions
 - Test Setup and Teardown
 - Data-Driven Tests
 - Selector Strategy